agmath/agmath.github.io/StatsWithR.md

 ---
 title: Modern Statistics With Software
-description: This is a homepage for MAT241, Modern Statistics with Software, at SNHU.
+description: This is a homepage for MAT241, Modern Statistics with Software, at Southern New Hampshire University.
 ---

 This page is under construction.